Household size

 FAQ

-No. Maintane does not replace pumping, inspections, or repairs.
+No. Maintane works alongside pumping, inspections, or repairs.

 Ask what they observed, when to pump again, and whether any repairs or inspections are recommended.